yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

 # Beyond quadratic functions

 A key ingrident in the law of cosines is the quadratic function.
-So what makes quadratic functions so special in the law of cosines?
+So a natural question is: what makes quadratic functions so special?
 If we use some other functions instead, can we still get results similar to the law of cosines?

-The answer is yes!
-All we need to do is to replace the quadratic function with something more general, known as the <em>Bregman divergence<em>.
+The answer is **yes**!
+All we need to do is to replace the quadratic function with the sso called <em>Bregman divergence</em>.

 To this end, we consider a nonlinear differentiable function $f:\mathbb{R}^n\to\mathbb{R}$.
 Given two points $x^1, x^2\in\mathbb{R}^n$, the Bregman divergence between $x^1$ and $x^2$ associated with function $f$ is given as follows: